Mega corruption cases: NAB chief directs filing early hearing pleas

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: National Accountability Bureau Chairman Justice (R) Javed Iqbal on Friday exhorted the suspects not to criticize the NAB but utilise their energies in defending corruption references against them.
+ISLAMABAD: National Accountability Bureau Chairman Justice (retd) Javed Iqbal on Friday exhorted the suspects not to criticize the NAB but utilise their energies in defending corruption references against them.

-He directed filing early hearing applications in the relevant accountability courts so that mega corruption cases could be taken to their logical conclusion in accordance with Clause 16(a) of NAB Ordinance 1999.

 The NAB chairman directed regional bureaus and prosecution division to pursue mega corruption cases in accountability courts vigorously on the basis of solid and concrete evidence having statements of the accused and witnesses as per law to bring corrupt elements to justice.